DevOps-Learning-CFCIFE/Project-1---Simple-Website/README.md

 # Project-1---Simple-Website
-The task is to provision a web server with automation and publish a website onto it.
+The task is to provision a web server in a vagrant box with automation and publish a website onto it.

 ### Architecture